Investigating the formation channel of GW231123: Population III stars or hierarchical mergers?: Results

 \subsection{Cluster formation and binary black hole merger rate}

-Figure \ref{fig:SFvsGC_RD} shows the redshift evolution of the star formation (black line) and GC formation (red line) rate densities in the simulated volume.
-While the GC formation rate broadly follows the global star formation history, it declines more steeply at \textit{z} $> 10$ and \textit{z} $< 1$, indicating that conditions favorable for GC formation are less common at these epochs\footnote{At high redshift, galaxies are typically too low-mass to form clusters above our adopted minimum mass of $10^5\,\rm M_\odot$, while at low redshift the conditions required for efficient GC formation (i.e. $\Sigma_{\rm gas} > 10^3\,\rm M_\odot \, {\rm pc}^{-2}$) become progressively rarer \citep{Angeloni+2025arXiv}.}.\\ Figure \ref{fig:MergerRateDensity} shows the merger rate densities of GW231123-like candidates within our LG-like volume.
-The vertical red dashed lines indicate the inferred merger-redshift range of GW231123.
-Candidates are selected from the \texttt{RAPSTER} catalogs by requiring BH masses consistent with the $90\%$ credible intervals reported by the LIGO-Virgo-KAGRA (LVK) Collaboration\footnote{Hereafter we refer to these systems as GW231123-mass BBHs.}.
-We find substantial overlap between our predicted mergers and the LVK redshift constraints.
+Figure \ref{fig:SFvsGC_RD} shows the redshift evolution of the SFR and GC formation rate densities in the simulated volume.
+While the GC formation rate broadly follows the global star formation history, it declines more steeply at \textit{z} $> 10$ and \textit{z} $< 1$, indicating that conditions favorable for GC formation are less common at these epochs.\\ Figure \ref{fig:MergerRateDensity} shows the merger rate densities of GW231123-like candidates within our LG-like volume.
+The vertical dashed red lines indicate the inferred merger-redshift range of GW231123.
+Candidates were selected from the \texttt{RAPSTER} catalogs by requiring BH masses consistent with the $90\%$ credible intervals reported by the LIGO-Virgo-KAGRA (LVK) Collaboration.\footnote{Hereafter we refer to these systems as GW231123-mass BBHs.} We found substantial overlap between our predicted mergers and the LVK redshift constraints.
 Moreover, the merger chains exhibit remarkable short delay times ($\sim 100\,\rm Myr$), resulting in a close correspondence between the birth and merger rates.
 In a hierarchical scenario, this efficiency highlights the key role of dynamical interactions in dense clusters in driving BBHs to coalescence.
-Reflecting the over-dense nature of our LG-like volume, we predict a local merger-rate density of $0.78 \, \rm Gpc^{-3}\,yr^{-1}$ for GW231123-like candidates, approximately an order of magnitude higher than the value inferred by the LVK Collaboration ($0.08^{+0.19}_{-0.07}\, \rm Gpc^{-3}\, \rm yr^{-1}$, \citealt{Abac+2025ApJ}).
-This discrepancy is naturally explained by the enhanced star formation activity in our simulated region, whose $z \simeq 0$ star formation rate density exceeds the cosmic average by a factor of $\sim 8$ (cosmic value: $\simeq 0.015 \, \rm M_\odot \, yr^{-1} \, Mpc^{-3}$, \citealt{Madau+2014ARAA}). \\ Owing to the short delay times of the hierarchical merger chains producing BBHs with masses comparable to GW231123 (hereafter GW231123-mass BBHs), the merger rate evolution shown in Fig. \ref{fig:MergerRateDensity} closely traces their formation hystory.
-These systems predominantly originate at $z\!\gtrsim\!2$, with a peak at $z\!\approx\!4-6$.
-This suggests that hierarchical assembly toward GW231123-mass BBHs is favored in the dense primordial environments of early-forming halos, rather than in low-redshift GCs.
+Reflecting on the overdense nature of our LG-like volume, we predict a local merger rate density of $0.78 \, \rm Gpc^{-3}\,yr^{-1}$ for GW231123-like candidates, which is approximately an order of magnitude higher than the value inferred by the LVK Collaboration ($0.08^{+0.19}_{-0.07}\, \rm Gpc^{-3}\, \rm yr^{-1}$, \citealt{Abac+2025ApJ}).
+This discrepancy is naturally explained by the enhanced star formation activity in our simulated region, whose $z \simeq 0$ SFR density exceeds the cosmic average by a factor of roughly eight (cosmic value: $\simeq 0.015 \, \rm M_\odot \, yr^{-1} \, Mpc^{-3}$, \citealt{Madau+2014ARAA}). \\ Owing to the short delay times of the hierarchical merger chains producing BBHs with masses comparable to GW231123 (hereafter GW231123-mass BBHs), the merger rate evolution shown in Fig. \ref{fig:MergerRateDensity} closely traces the formation history of these BBHs.
+They predominantly originate at $z\!\gtrsim\!2$, with a peak at $z\!\approx\!4-6$.
+This suggests that hierarchical assembly toward GW231123-mass BBHs is favored in the dense primordial environments of early-forming halos rather than in low-redshift GCs.
 Further details on the birth sites of GW231123-mass BBHs are provided in Appendix \ref{app:birth_places}.